Essential Tips for First-Time Landlords

 When it comes down to it, it's a business, one which every landlord hopes will develop into a profitable and secure investment.
 You'll be able to pay off your mortgage if you effectively rent out your property.
 You'll also build equity and enjoy a consistent monthly income.

-However, being a landlord can be a demanding task in which you’ll undoubtedly face numerous problems and only have room for a few errors.
+However, coverting your home into a rental and being a landlord can be a demanding task in which you’ll undoubtedly face numerous problems and only have room for a few errors.

 Therefore, knowing how to be a good Regina landlord requires a thorough understanding of the rental market and the appropriate resources.